hbyunzai/yelon/packages/bis/docs/getting-started.en-US.md

 type: Documents
 ---

 `ng-yunzai` provides a basic self-running front-end architecture.
-In order not to destroy this runnable state, we provide a non-intrusive third-party module configuration method to complete the `cloud in` own business
+In order not to destroy this runnable state, we provide a non-intrusive third-party module configuration method to complete the `Yunzai` own business

-In order to achieve the `cloud-in mode`, you can manually configure `[generated project](/docs/getting-started) through the following document
+In order to achieve the `Yunzai mode`, you can manually configure `[generated project](/docs/getting-started) through the following document

 ## Business involved